Skip to content

 Lead-to-opportunity rate

-% of captured leads that enter active pipeline
+% of leads that reach a sales conversation

 Email-to-CRM attribution rate

-% of pipeline deals with a tracked email touchpoint
+% of CRM opportunities with a linked email touchpoint

 Campaign-influenced revenue